backstage/backstage/docs/deployment/flightcontrol.md

 description: How to deploy Backstage to AWS via Flightcontrol
 ---

 This guide explains how to deploy Backstage to [Flightcontrol](https://www.flightcontrol.dev?ref=backstage), a platform that fully automates deployments to Amazon Web Services (AWS).
-Flightcontrol supports git-driven and container-based deployments.
+Flightcontrol supports git-driven and image registry deployments.

 Before you begin, make sure you have a [Flightcontrol account](https://app.flightcontrol.dev/signup?ref=backstage) and a [Github account](https://github.com/login) to follow this guide.

 # Deployment Via Dashboard

-First upload your project on Github
+1. First upload your project on Github

-Select `GUI` as the config type:
+2. Select `GUI` as the config type:

-Then, choose `+ Add Web Server (Fargate)` under Services before entering the following server information:
+3. Then, choose `+ Add Web Server (Fargate)` under Services before entering the following server information:

 | Field Name        | Value             |
 | ----------------- | ----------------- |